mothur/mothur.github.io/_wiki/edamame.md

 files](Silva_reference_files), [RDP reference
 files](RDP_reference_files), and [Greengenes-formatted
 databases](Greengenes-formatted_databases).
-We use the above files because they\'re compact and do a pretty good job.
+We use the above files because they're compact and do a pretty good job.
 The various classification references perform differently with different sample types so your mileage may vary.